seanmc2394/Excel-Data-Analysis-Portfolio/Superstore_Dataset/README.md

 ## Design & User Considerations
 The dashboard was built with user intent at its core:
 - Sales Leadership: Quickly view sales growth and profitability by region and year.
-- Finance: Track profit and cost efficiency through targeted visualizations.
+- Finance: Track profit and cost efficiency through targeted visualisations.
-- Marketing: Analyze category trends and order priorities to shape campaigns.
+- Marketing: Analyse category trends and order priorities to shape campaigns.
 - Operations: Monitor quantities sold and average shipping costs for logistical insights.
-High-level KPIs are positioned at the top for instant visibility, with charts arranged to follow a logical narrative from overview → detail.
+High-level KPIs are positioned at the top for instant visibility, with charts arranged to follow a logical narrative from overview to detail.
 The slicers and interactive menu provide a seamless user experience while maintaining workbook protection for data integrity.

 ## Tools Used
 - Microsoft Excel (Pivot Tables, Pivot Charts, Slicers, Conditional Formatting, Sheet Protection, Navigation Macros)